Ndichu-shee/excel-spreadsheet-/ReadMe.md

 -In addition it takes the two numbers and adds them.One can put the input horizontally or vertically.

 -In calculating the averaage it takes the number of values,adds them and divides by the number of values present.

+I used HTML/CSS to style the table and for the logic,I used JavaScript.